Northern palm squirrel: Habitat

 The northern palm squirrel is a very adaptable species.
 It occurs in tropical and subtropical dry deciduous forest, montane forests to altitudes of 4000 m, scrublands, plantations, grasslands, arable land, rural gardens and urban areas.

 Status

 The northern palm squirrel is a common species throughout most of its wide range.
-It is an adaptable species and no particular threats have been identified, and the International Union for Conservation of Nature has rated its conservation status as being of "least concern".
+It is an adaptable species and no particular threats have been identified.
+The International Union for Conservation of Nature has rated its conservation status as being of "least concern".

 Disease

 These squirrels do not naturally suffer from foot and mouth disease.
 Tewari et al. 1976 did experimentally infect them and the resulting disease was severe.
-However no transmission could be induced.
+However, no transmission could be induced.